Steps to Starting a Business in Ohio

 Step 9: Hire Employees

 Hiring employees is a complex and often overwhelming process for a new small business owner.
-There are multiple agencies to register with, such as the Ohio Bureau of Workers’ Compensation, Department of Taxation, and more.
+There are multiple agencies to register with, such as the Ohio Bureau of Workers’ Compensation, the Department of Taxation, and more.

 Employers are responsible for reporting new hires, verifying employees are eligible to work in the U.S., income tax withholding, unemployment insurance, unemployment taxes, and payroll withholding taxes, including Social Security and Medicare.